spmadden/SME-Wiki-Content/laws/spms-roes.md

 > * Design.
 Build.
 Test.
 Learn.
 Iterate.

 ## 1. Maintain situational awareness at all times.
-> *Whether it's engineering, recreation, or simply lounging about - knowing what's going on is the first step in preventing stupid from happening.*
+> *Whether it's engineering, recreation, or simply lounging about - knowing that stupid is brewing is the first step in preventing stupid from happening.*

 ## 2. Know where all the bodies (or documents, or information) are buried.
 > *You don't need to know all the answers, you just need to know how to **find** all the answers.
 There is **always** too much going on to maintain perfect SA.
 When you fall behind - know how to get caught up.*